 Integrated Lightweight Application Server

 As of z/OSMF V2R1, z/OSMF runs using the WebSphere Application Server Liberty profile, which is a dynamic profile of the WebSphere Application Server that enables the WebSphere Application Server to provision only the features required by z/OSMF.
 The WebSphere Application Server Liberty profile starts very quickly (a few seconds), has a much smaller footprint, and is included in the z/OSMF package.

-As of z/OSMF V1R13, the security model was enhanced to provide better integration with Enterprise Security Management products.
-The z/OSMF SAF mode authorization support brings tighter integration with z/OS SAF-based authorization with the introduction of the resource class ZMFAPLA for z/OSMF task-based resources.
-All z/OSMF tasks and links will be associated with resource names and resource class profiles under this resource class, and SAF groups are used to represent Roles.
-SAF mode further allows for custom roles via creation of SAF groups at the customer's discretion.
+z/OSMF uses your Enterprise Security Management product for user authentication and authorization.
+The z/OSMF SAF-based authorization support brings tighter integration with z/OS SAF-based authorization with the introduction of the resource class ZMFAPLA for z/OSMF task-based resources.
+All z/OSMF tasks and links are associated with resource names and resource class profiles under this resource class, and SAF groups are used to represent Roles.
+SAF-based authorization also allows for custom roles via creation of SAF groups at your discretion.

 As of z/OSMF V2R1, the Notifications task is provided, which notifies you when something occurs on the system that requires your awareness or response.
 Notifications might be informational in nature, or might be requests for action from other z/OSMF tasks.
 With the Notifications task, you can view and work with the notifications that are assigned to you.